Shareef-shaik/SentimentAnalysis/README.md

 ## To use

 * Download or clone the repository using $ git clone https://github.com/Shareef-shaik/SentimentDetector.git.
-* Install all the dependencies and run python app.py in prompt.
+* Install all the dependencies and run python app.py from terminal.
 * Open http://127.0.0.1:5000/ in the browser.
 Provide the text and click predict to see the outcome.

 ## Live API